whatxiuwant/Tippy/README.md

 # Pre-work - Tippy

-Tippy is a tip calculator application for iOS.
+Tippy is a tip calculator application for iOS. /cc @codepathreview

 Submitted by: Asika Dangol